victronenergy/node-red-contrib-victron/README.md

 This library provides custom Node-RED nodes for some of the most commonly used Victron Energy products.
 The aim is to make it easier and faster for users to create automations without actually having to touch any of the devices' internals.

 This library is made as part of the "Add Node-RED to Venus OS"-project: which is about adding Nodejs, npm, node-red and more all into the Venus OS images.
-Draft manual [here](https://www.victronenergy.com/live/venus-os:large-image) and issue [here](https://github.com/victronenergy/venus/issues/378).
+Manual [here](https://www.victronenergy.com/live/venus-os:large) and issue [here](https://github.com/victronenergy/venus/issues/378).

 This library is not officially supported by Victron Energy: don't call our dealers or other support channels for help.